johnshearing/beemocracy/BeemocracyMina.md

       * The device would have a [clonable encrypted sd card for backup as seen here](https://github.com/johnshearing/PrivateKeyVault?tab=readme-ov-file#cloning-your-encrypted-sd-card-using-only-the-raspberry-pi) in case the original device is lost or stolen.
       * What if for some reason the a.i. is no longer able to recognize the owner?
 Is the account lost?
       * A [timed recovery option is discussed](https://github.com/johnshearing/SmartWallet) here which allows a predefined wallet address to recover funds and perhaps anonymous reputation after a set time of wallet inactivity.
-  * Until these counter-measures can be put into place the Constitution and the Constitutional Committee are all that stand against stolen verdicts.
+  * Until these countermeasures can be put into place the Constitution and the Constitutional Committee are all that stand against stolen verdicts.

 #### **Conclusion:**